1 Helpful / 0 Not

 3 of 4 people found this review helpful.

 Pros: The course is well designed and has a good flow to it, for the most part.
-Helper arrows on the baskets, and some next tee signs help with navigation.
+Helper arrows on the baskets and some next tee signs help with navigation.
+A good mix of long/short and open/wooded holes.

 More than enough benches, tables, garbage cans and a nice pavillion.